What is SHARE?

 SHARE supports CDISC’s Foundational Standards Development Teams in streamlining metadata creation processes and serves an important role in developing, managing and re-using metadata for new Therapeutic Area standards, other specialized implementations of the Standard Data Tabulation Model (SDTM) such as the Pharmacogenomics/Genetics (PGx) and Medical Devices Implementation Guides.
 SHARE will serve as a critical tool for developing and sharing biomedical concepts beginning in 2017 and furthering CDISC innovations for the clinical research community.

-To facilitate the implementation of CDISC standards and further automate clinical research processes, CDISC has developed an API (Application Programming Interface), which will be released for licensed use to members in late 2016.
-The API allows real-time access to standards in a variety of formats (XML, RDF and JSON) for programmatic use by developers and biostatisticians, the creation of CDISC metadata libraries within other organization’s metadata repositories, the support of CDISC standards instantiated in electronic case report forms, and uses by electronic clinical research and learning health systems.
+To facilitate the implementation of CDISC standards and further automate clinical research processes, CDISC is implementing an API (Application Programming Interface) to SHARE.
+The API will allow real-time access to standards in a variety of formats (XML, RDF and JSON) for programmatic use by developers and biostatisticians, the creation of CDISC metadata libraries within other organization’s metadata repositories, the support of CDISC standards instantiated in electronic case report forms, and uses by electronic clinical research and learning health systems.

 For those new to SHARE, the SHARE FAQ should be your first stop.
 The FAQ is on the CDISC Wiki, and user registration is required.
 If you can't find the answer to your question, please post a comment.